tejuscs/adb-aws-dev/provisioning-adb/create-adb.md

     ![This image shows the result of performing the above step.](./images/createabd2.png " ")

-- Optionally, you can also Enable Elatic Pool for the ADB.
+- Optionally, you can also Enable Elastic Pool for the ADB.

     Use an elastic pool to consolidate your Autonomous Database instances, in terms of their allocation of compute resources, and to provide up to 87% cost savings.
     Elastic pools help you improve operating efficiency and reduce costs by bringing all of your databases to the Cloud.
 This also supports consolidating resources and simplifying administration and operations by using Autonomous Database.
 When you need a large number of databases, that can scale up and down elastically without downtime, you can benefit by creating and using elastic pools.
 Learn more about [Elastic Pools](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/catiu/index.html#articletitle).